Indigenous peoples of Oaxaca: Oto-Manguean

 The Oto-Manguean languages are a large family comprising several families of Native American languages, which has not been positively related to any other group of languages.

 The Oto-Manguean family has existed in southern Mexico at least since 4000 BCE and probably before.

 The highest number of speakers of these languages are found in Oaxaca where the two largest branches, the Zapotecan and Mixtecan languages, are spoken by almost 1.5 million people combined.

 Zapotecan group

 Zapotec

 The Zapotec people are concentrated in Oaxaca, but Zapotec communities exist in neighboring states as well.
-The present-day population is estimated at approximately 300,000 to 400,000 persons, many of whom are monolingual in one of the native Zapotec languages.
+The present-day population is estimated at 300,000 to 400,000 persons, many of whom are monolingual in one of the native Zapotec languages.
 In pre-Columbian times the Zapotec civilization was one of the highly developed cultures of Mesoamerica, which among other things included a system of writing.

 There are four basic groups of Zapotecs: the istmeños, who live in the southern Isthmus of Tehuantepec the serranos, who live in the northern mountains of the Sierra Madre de Oaxaca, the southern Zapotecs, who live in the southern mountains of the Sierra Sur and the Central Valley Zapotecs, who live in and around the Valley of Oaxaca.